 Class F Felony in Wisconsin Sentencing & Penalties

-In Wisconsin, a Class F felony is punishable by a fine of $25,000, a state prison sentence of 12 years, or both imprisonment and a fine.
+In Wisconsin, a Class F felony is punishable by a fine of $25,000, a state prison sentence of 12 years and 6 months, or both imprisonment and a fine.
 A Class F felony in Wisconsin is similar in degree to a Class G Felony, with a slightly longer maximum prison sentence.

 OWI & Criminal Defense Attorney

 A Class F felony conviction in Wisconsin will be among the most serious events of your life.
 It can compromise your reputation, your career, and even your civil rights.
 If you’re facing a Class F felony charge in Wisconsin, don’t trust a general practice lawyer or the county DA.
 Get aggressive, strategic, experienced defense from Grieve Law and get your charges dropped.
 You are only guilty if you are convicted.™

 A Class F felony is punishable by a fine of $25,000, a state prison sentence of 12 ½ years, or both imprisonment and a fine.
 A Class F felony in Wisconsin is similar in degree to a Class G Felony, with a slightly longer maximum prison sentence.
 Like all felonies, a Class F felony can never be expunged from your criminal record and may cause you to lose civil rights like voting, owning firearms, or crossing national borders.

 Wisconsin has a well-organized system to classify felonies, misdemeanors, and other violations.
 Learn more about Wisconsin criminal penalties and defenses and what your charges really mean.

 There are several types of Class F felonies which Grieve Law can defend in court, such as: